blocknet/blockshares/README.md

-BlackShares development tree
+BlockShares development tree
 ===========================

-Reimplementation of the Peershares concept (http://peershares.net/) for BlackCoin.
-A decentralized autonomous organization can create their own BlackCoin based blockchain and sell the tokens created during a PoW phase as shares of the organization.
-The organization is then able to pay dividends to the shareholders in form of (real) blackcoins.
+Reimplementation of the Peershares concept (http://peershares.net/) for any cryptocurrency.
+A decentralized autonomous organization can create their own cryptocurrency based blockchain and sell the tokens created during a PoW phase as shares of the organization.
+The organization is then able to pay dividends to the shareholders in form of (real) cryptocoins.

 See the Peershares github for more information: https://github.com/Peershares/Peershares